 Providing your customers with a solution to a problem they face or a way to achieve the goal they’re working towards is, at the end of the day, why they’ve come to you in the first place.

 2. Secondly, delight your existing customers!
-Go back to them after acquisition and conversion and give them reasons to constantly engage with your brand.
-Give them incentives that only existing customers have access to.
+Go back to them after acquisition and conversion and give them reasons to engage with your brand.
+Give them incentives that only current customers have access to.

-Build a solid foundation of trust, so that they are confident enough in your product to advocate it to other businesses.
-This will help you gain those new customers you were originally after in a way that ensures you retain the ones you’ve already got.
+Build a solid foundation of trust, so that they're confident enough in your product to advocate it to other businesses.
+This will help you gain those new customers you were initially after in a way that ensures you retain the ones you’ve already got.

-4 - You Think SEO & Social Media Aren’t Relevant to You
+4. You Think SEO & Social Media Aren’t Relevant

 No matter the size of your business or what industry you happen to operate, in the year 2018 you should engage in an SEO campaign to help you get more customers.
 After all, it’s the keywords and content on your website that help people find you, and the links you’ve got on the web that help increase your brand awareness.

 With 61% of marketers now saying improving SEO and growing their organic presence is their top marketing priority, it has never been more critical for business owners of ALL sizes to make SEO a key consideration in their budget.

 Social Media is fast becoming an integral pillar of the SEO model.
 While experts still aren’t sure if it directly affects rankings- what it does do is get your content seen by more people, which will naturally generate traffic and in turn, increase leads- if your content is of good quality.